A FAMILY REUNION SURVEY PROVIDES

 Your first bit of correspondence will be a Family Reunion Survey.
 Yes, they are boring, but they are a necessary and important tool to provide you, and your committees, most of the information you need in your event planning.

-It will ask specific questions, and the answers will lead you to a definite date and place, all the other factors of your planning will follow accordingly.
+Think of it as a family question and answer game - ask specific questions, and the answers will lead you to a definite date and place, all the other factors of your planning will follow accordingly.

 When the family reunion survey is designed and printed, you will send it out to your initial mailing list.
 Yes, I said initial - unless your personal address book or contact list includes everyone you intend to invite - no, I didn't think so.